Starting an LLC in WV is Easy

 Credit Card Payments: If filing by mail and paying by credit card, you must include the e-Payment Authorization form, or the application will be rejected.

-How long does it take to get an LLC approved?
+How long does it take to get a West Virginia LLC approved?
 LLC processing time is immediate if filing online, up to two weeks by mail.

 Step 4: Create A WV LLC Operating Agreement

 Creating a West Virginia LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.